greg-raven/Department-21/_drafts/funnies.md

 Short summary of every Jewish Holiday: They tried to kill us, we won, let’s eat.”

-Did you hear about the bum who walked up to the Jewish mother on the street and said, ‘Lady, I haven’t eaten in three days.”
+Did you hear about the bum who walked up to the Jewish mother on the street and said, “Lady, I haven’t eaten in three days.”
 “Force yourself,” she replied.

 Q: What’s the difference between a Rottweiler and a Jewish Mother?